-The Moore Center
+The E. Eugene Moore

 A regional, world-class workforce development center for advanced manufacturing and biotechnology, strategically located in the heart of central North Carolina.